Are Centipedes Dangerous? What Homeowners Need to Know

 When to Call a Professional

-Signs You Need Expert Assistance
+Signs You Need Professional Treatment

-• Seeing centipedes frequently (multiple times per week)
+• Seeing centipedes multiple times per week

 • Finding them in large numbers

-• Ongoing sightings despite DIY efforts
+• Ongoing sightings despite your own efforts

 What Professional Treatment Includes

-• Comprehensive 78-point inspection
+• A thorough 78-point inspection

-• Interior treatments in key harborage areas
+• Interior treatments in key hiding spots

 Are Centipedes Dangerous?
 The Bottom Line